makiki99/h3templates/templates/one_minute_madness/index.md

         * 1 Imp Cache
         * 1 Medusa Stores
     * The Imp Cache has a reduced object value of 2500.
+    * School of War and School of Magic both have their frequency increased to 200.
     * Derricks are disabled in this zone.
 * Zones 5 and 7 are grass zones.
     * Treasure values: (1500-3000, 12), (3000-6000, 10), (6000-12000, 4)